/

 Cost Share Grants

-DHR’s Survey and Planning Cost Share Grant Program assists local governments in meeting their preservation planning goals through identification of historic resources.
+DHR’s Survey and Planning Cost Share Grant Program assists local governments in meeting their preservation planning goals through the identification of historic resources.
 Participating localities receive partial funding and administrative support towards a preservation planning project developed in collaboration with DHR staff.
 Annual funding for Cost Share is limited and localities must compete to participate in the program.
+The cost share program was launched in 1991, with over 120 localities participating to date.

-How does Cost Share work?
+How does the Cost Share program work?

-A locality competes to participate in DHR’s Cost Share program by submitting a proposal to survey historic properties, prepare national register nominations, or develop preservation plans for its jurisdiction.
-Prior to submitting a proposal, a locality should participate in a project planning meeting with department staff.
-The department will match the amount of money the locality is willing to commit for the project.
-Department staff will assume the administrative burden of the project by hiring a consultant to do the work, and through our field offices closely monitor the project.
-Projects need to meet the expectations of the locality and the department.
+The Cost Share program is open to any local government or planning district commision (PDC) in Virginia.
+A locality or PDC competes to participate in the program by submitting an application outlining a historic resource identification and/or preservation planning project proposal.
+Prior to submitting an application, a locality or PDC must participate in a project planning meeting with department staff and be prepared to show evidence of community support for the proposed project.
+If selected for funding, DHR will match the amount of money the locality or PDC is willing to commit for the project.
+In most cases, the local government provides at least one half of the cash for a project but DHR will entertain all applications, regardless of the match amount offered.
+DHR staff will assume the administrative burden of selected applications by hiring a qualified consultant to execute the project and monitoring the project through our field offices to ensure that project deliverables meet the expectations of the locality or PDC and the department.

-How does the program assist local governments?
+How does the Cost Share program assist local governments?

 The Code of Virginia directs each jurisdiction to develop a comprehensive plan and to update it every five years.
 Additional legislation calls for each locality to incorporate cultural resources into its comprehensive plans.
-Surveys conducted under Cost Share can establish a usable cultural resource database.
-The database facilitates the environmental review process and helps avoid costly delays for state and federal agencies and for developers.
-Moreover, the resulting database and accompanying report can be critical tools in supporting or developing heritage tourism.
+Survey of historic architecture and archaeology completed under Cost Share can establish or strengthen local historic resource inventories to support local preservation planning programs.
+Other common cost share project deliverables, including survey reports, Preliminary Information Forms, and National Register of Historic Places nominations, provide copyright-free information for educational outreach, can be critical tools in developing heritage tourism, and enable owners of historic properties the opportunity to pursue state and federal historic preservation tax credits.

 Blake McDonald